 Locate different types of bird feeders near shrubs or trees where blue jays or chickadees hang out, or perch on a branch, or hide from a predator, but far away enough to deter squirrels.
 One solution is a feeder with a mechanism designed to automatically close with the weight of a squirrel.
 Or attach a squirrel guard wrapped around a pole or hanging from a feeders.
 The guard is made of a slippery surface to prevent squirrels from raiding the feeder.
 Many of us spend a great deal of time and energy trying to squirrel-proof our bird feeders and yards often to no avail.

 We had great success keeping ants away from our hummingbird feeder with an $8 ant guard.
 It’s a red plastic cup filled with water hung between the hanging plant stand and the feeder.
 It acts like a moat to stop the ants from climbing down to the feeder’s irresistible nectar (sugar water) in the feeder.

 Types of bird feeders

 Here’s a rundown of the basic types of bird feeders.
-We found those made of plastic, glass or steel are quicker and easier to clean than those made of wood and clay, which are porous and can be difficult to clean.
+We found those made of plastic, glass or steel which are quicker and easier to clean then those made of wood and clay, which are porous and can be difficult to clean.

 A hopper style feeder resembles a house and has a platform ledge with an efficient dispenser of food.
 The food lowers into a seed chamber as it is consumed through the bottom opening.
 Depending on its design and weather conditions the roof of a hopper feeder protects the seed; but uneaten food is susceptible to bacteria growth if it gets wet.
 You’ll find them designed to hang from a tree branch or stand or mounted onto a pole or fence railing.